A Bayesian Nonparametric Method to Adjust for Unmeasured Confounding with Negative Controls: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Proximal causal inference has been recently introduced in the causal inference literature as a promising approach to adjust for unmeasured confounding bias \citep{tchetgen_2020_introduction, miao2018identifying}.
-The key idea of proximal causal inference is to leverage auxiliary data that contain valuable information on unmeasured confounding mechanisms to estimate causal effects.
+Negative controls (NC) is a powerful tool to detect and adjust for unmeasured confounder bias \cite{tchetgen_2020_introduction, miao2018identifying} in observational studies.
+The key idea of NC analysis is to use auxiliary data that contain valuable information on unmeasured confounding mechanisms to estimate causal effects.
 Negative control exposure (NCE) and negative control outcome (NCO) variables are examples of such auxiliary information.
-An NCO variable $W$ is a variable known not to cause an outcome $Y$ and an NCE variable $Z$ is a variable known not to be causally affected by an exposure $X$ \citep {lipsitch2010negative}.
-Under the assumption that the association between the NCE variable $Z$ and $Y$ is subject to the same unmeasured confounding mechanisms as the association between the exposure $X$ and $Y$, the detection of an association between $Z$ and $Y$ can signal the presence of an unmeasured confounder $U$ (Fig \ref{fig:NC}).
-Similarly, under the assumption that the association between $X$ and the NCO variable $W$ is subject to the same unmeasured confounding mechanism as between $X$ and the outcome $Y$, the detection of an association between $X$ and $W$ can signal the presence of an unmeasured confounder $U$ (Fig \ref{fig:NC}).

-Sometimes an accurate measurement of a confounder is unavailable, and often the best we can obtain is its proxies.
-These proxies also contain valuable information on the true confounders.
-They can be used as NCEs and NCOs in estimating causal effects in the presence of unmeasured confounding as well \citep{tchetgen_2020_introduction}.
+An NCE variable $Z$ is a variable known not to cause an outcome $Y$ and an NCO variable $W$ is a variable known not to be causally affected by an exposure $X$ \cite {lipsitch2010negative}.
+Under the assumption that the association between the NCE variable $Z$ and $Y$ is subject to the same unmeasured confounding mechanisms as the association between exposure $X$ and $Y$, the detection of an association between $Z$ and $Y$ can signal the presence of an unmeasured confounder $U$ (Fig. \ref{fig:NC}).
+Similarly, under the assumption that the association between $X$ and the NCO variable $W$ is subject to the same unmeasured confounding mechanism as between $X$ and the outcome $Y$, the detection of an association between $X$ and $W$ can signal the presence of an unmeasured confounder $U$ (Fig. \ref{fig:NC}).
+Sometimes an accurate measurement of a confounder is not available and the best we can often obtain is its proxies.
+These proxies are informative about the true unmeasured confounder and can be also treated as NCEs or NCOs for unmeasured confounding adjustment \cite{tchetgen_2020_introduction}.